Archive for the ‘mobile’ Category

 Reputation systems on mobile phones build “reputation scores” based on personal experiences and on other phones’ recommendations.
 One poorly-explored research question is when to use personal experiences and when to resort to recommendations.
 This paper in Biology Letter may suggest few future research directions:

-Idea of this paper: Any device can request a location proof from the infrastructure when it is within communication range; the recipient device can then transmit the proof obtained from the infrastructure to any application that wishes to verify the device’s location.
+Idea of : Any device can request a location proof from the infrastructure when it is within communication range; the recipient device can then transmit the proof obtained from the infrastructure to any application that wishes to verify the device’s location.

 Applications: store discounts for loyal customers (frequent visitors), green commuting proof, location-restricted content delivery, reducing fraud on auction websites, and police investigations (alibis producing).